What Do Blue And Red America Have In Common? Craft Breweries — And More

 Loading...

 The most?
-68 in CO-02 (near Denver, voted Democratic).
+68 in CO 02 (near Denver, voted Democratic).

 How many districts don't have any?
 Eight.